 \subsubsection{Embeddings}

-GSA-Forecaster has two embedding components: graph data embedding and auxiliary embedding.
-They generate embedding representations for the graph data and auxiliary information, which are leveraged by the encoder and decoder to predict the next future graph signal.
-The graph data embedding is a feedforward neural network \cite{DeepLearningBook} implemented with sparse linear layers and nonlinear activation functions.
-It encodes each graph signal $\mathbf{x}_{t+i}$ with encoding $\mathbf{e}_{t+i}\in\mathbb{R}^{d_{\mathrm{model}}}$, $i=-T+1,\ldots,k-1$.
-The auxiliary embedding is a feedforward neural network implemented with fully-connected layers and nonlinear activation functions.
-It encodes each auxiliary information $\mathbf{a}_{t+i}$ with encoding $\mathbf{e}_{t+i}^{a}\in\mathbb{R}^{d_{\mathrm{aux}}}$, $i=-T+1,\ldots,k$.
+GSA-Forecaster features two key embedding components: graph data embedding and auxiliary embedding.
+These components produce embedding representations for graph data and auxiliary information, respectively, aiding the encoder and decoder in forecasting future graph signals.
+The graph data embedding employs sparse linear layers and nonlinear activation functions to encode each graph signal $\mathbf{x}_{t+i}$ into an encoding $\mathbf{e}_{t+i}\in\mathbb{R}^{d_{\mathrm{model}}}$, where $i$ ranges from $-T+1$ to $k-1$.
+Similarly, the auxiliary embedding encodes each piece of auxiliary information $\mathbf{a}_{t+i}$ into $\mathbf{e}_{t+i}^{a}\in\mathbb{R}^{d_{\mathrm{aux}}}$, over the same range of $i$.